kennykarnama/checkout-challenge/README.md

 ```

 This `.grl` file will act as knowledge base to determine what price should be paid by the customer.

+Also in this package, there will graphsql schema: https://github.com/kennykarnama/checkout-challenge/blob/main/cart/schema/graphql/schema.graphqls

 ## Unit Test